Dealer vs Private Party: Registration Differences

 | Alabama | No cap | $699 average |

-Florida, Georgia, Tennessee, Alabama, NC, SC, VA have no statutory cap, and dealers routinely charge $700-$999.
-The fee is negotiable in every state.
+Florida, Georgia, Tennessee, Alabama, NC, SC, and VA set no statutory cap, so dealers there routinely charge $700-$999.
+Despite what a salesperson tells you, the fee is negotiable in every state.
 State-specific dealer rules: Florida, California, Texas.

 What a private-party buyer must do